Publisher: ViAnn Todd, 916-241-5994, vtodd@RioLindaMessenger.com

 Writer: John Todd, 916-289-6436, jtodd@RioLindaMessenger.com

 Hi.
-I’m John Todd, owner and publisher and editor of the Rio Linda Messenger.
+I’m John Todd, publisher and editor of the Rio Linda Messenger.
 I was born in Rio Linda (not many can say that), at 100 Elkhorn Blvd.

 I attended Westside Elementary until 3rd grade, until Proposition 13 was passed in 1978, which prompted the Rio Linda Elementary School District to close Westside.
 My next 3 years were spent at Rio Linda Elementary.